codemaster05330/timoanttila/src/pages/about.md

 - Photographing all kinds of beautiful on <a href="https://www.instagram.com/_timoanttila/" rel="noopener me" target="_blank" title="Follow me on Instagram">Instagram</a>.
 - Proud father of two pets; border collie Deli and cat Sera.
 - Nature lover.
+- Volunteer at <a href="https://plan.fi/en" rel="noopener" target="_blank" title="Plan International is an independent development and humanitarian organisation that advances children’s rights and equality for girls.">Plan International Finland</a>.
 - An avid visitor as well as a volunteer at many events.
 - Investing in stocks and funds.